1994 Formula One World Championship: Race 9: Germany

 The second half of the season started in Germany but the Schumacher fans went home disappointed as the Ferraris locked out the front row in qualifying.
 Berger took pole ahead of Alesi, Hill, Schumacher down in fourth, Katayama and Coulthard.
-At the start Katayama got ahead of Hill and Schumacher and then Schumacher got by Hill.
+At the start Katayama got ahead of Hill and Schumacher and subsequently Schumacher got by Hill.
 There was mayhem behind as Häkkinen hit Brundle and spun off, taking out Frentzen, Barrichello and Irvine, as well as knocking Coulthard's front wing out of place.
-Brundle braked to avoid the mess but was hit by Herbert, taking Herbert out.
+Brundle braked to avoid the mess but was hit by Herbert, taking the latter out.
 Behind, there was a collision between Martini and Alessandro Zanardi, taking out de Cesaris and Alboreto in the process.
 A total of 10 cars were out by the first corner.
 Surprisingly, the race was not red-flagged.

 On the run down to the first chicane Alesi slowed with an electrical problem and retired in the pits, but also blocked Katayama, allowing both Schumacher and Hill to attack.
 Schumacher went through but Hill hit Katayama, damaging his front suspension.
 Coulthard pitted for a new wing and Hill double-stacked behind him to get his suspension checked.
 Brundle, Coulthard and Hill rejoined after repairs as Berger was leading from Schumacher, Katayama, Olivier Panis, Bernard and Fittipaldi.
 Katayama retired on lap 7 with throttle troubles as Verstappen passed Fittipaldi.
 It was time for the stops and Verstappen retired following a fire as fuel spilled onto the bodywork of the car.
 He managed to escape relatively uninjured but the car was reduced to a smoldering wreck.
 The incident served to highlight the dangers of refuelling now it had been re-introduced to the sport, and paved the way for future safety measures.
 Schumacher retired on lap 20 with an engine failure.

 With most of the major players out or far down the order after incidents, Berger took an emotional win which he dedicated to his friend Senna.
 A race of attrition saw some unfamiliar faces in the top six.
 Both Ligiers of Panis and Bernard finished on the podium, Fittipaldi and Morbidelli collected valuable points for Footwork and Comas picked up the final point for Larrousse.